All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

 Wyoming statutes require that funding of indigent defense services be shared by the state and counties, with 85% of the total appropriation coming from state general funds and 15% from counties.
-OPD advocates at the state legislature for the entirety of the budget needed to provide all services.
-By statute, OPD then bills each individual county for its prorated share of that statewide budget, based on an equitable formula that takes into account factors such as population, property valuation, and level of serious crime.
+The Office of the State Public Defender (OSPD) advocates at the state legislature for the entirety of the budget needed to provide all services.
+By statute, OSPD then bills each individual county for its prorated share of that statewide budget, based on an equitable formula that takes into account factors such as population, property valuation, and level of serious crime.
 This funding scheme eliminates the need for budgetary advocacy on multiple fronts, i.e., at the state legislature and in every county, and instead allows a single consideration of budgeting needs at the state level.

 The methods used to provide public counsel